Road-hog123/Blender-OMSI-Exporter/.github/README.md

 Select the `.zip` file you downloaded, then click `Install Add-on`.
 3. Check the checkbox next to the addon to enable it.

+### Installation from GitHub Repository Download

+GitHub's `Download ZIP` button produces an archive that Blender will not install correctly—the `io_export_o3d` folder must be directly within `addons`.

 ## Reporting Issues and Enhancements

 If you encounter a bug, please report the issue to the